 Mobile and internet service falters as PG&E shutdown in Northern California exposes network holes

-Joann Keyston said she tried to prepare as best she could for PG&E’s planned power outage this week.
-She made sure to charge her cellphone, bought back-up batteries, and plugged in her iPad while the lights were still on.
+Joann Keyston said she tried to prepare as best she could for PG&E’s planned power shut-off this week.
+She made sure to charge her cellphone, bought backup batteries, and plugged in her iPad while the lights were still on.

-But when PG&E cut the power to her Oakmont neighborhood in east Santa Rosa on Wednesday, Keyston, 84, found that her landline had gone dead.
-And when she tried to use her cellphone, the service and reception were spotty, leaving her without an easy way to reach the outside world and know what was happening amid the extreme fire weather warning covering the North Bay.
+But when PG&E cut power to her Oakmont neighborhood in east Santa Rosa on Wednesday, Keyston, 84, found her landline was dead.
+When she tried to use her cellphone, the service and reception were spotty, leaving her without an easy way to reach the outside world and know what was happening amid the extreme fire weather warning covering the North Bay.